bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

     debug:
       msg: "{{ my_result }}"

-And when running, output is:
+And when running, the output is:

 .. code-block:: text